gerteck/custom-views/docs/contents/demo/demo.md

 This page demonstrates various features and usage patterns of the Custom Views library with live, interactive examples.

+We will use different OSes to show the different states!

 ## Demo Controls

 **Use the "Custom Views" widget in the top-right corner** to interact with all examples on this page in real-time!